prestodb/presto/presto-docs/src/main/sphinx/admin/queue.rst

   * The second rule states that all queries that come from a source that includes ``pipeline`` should first be queued in the user's personal queue, then the ``pipeline`` queue.
-When a query enters a new queue, it doesn't leave previous queues until the query finishes execution.
+When a query acquires a permit from a new queue, it doesn't release permits from previous queues until the query finishes execution.

   * The last rule is a catch all, which puts all queries into the user's personal queue.